 In Winter in the Northern parts of the United States and in Canada, our electrostatic hazards consulting team find themselves more in demand.
 Here’s why.

 Winter can present process safety and processing challenges to companies as diverse as thin film producers, powder processors and producers, electronics companies and more.
 For those companies handling flammable liquids and explosible powders, static electricity can (and regularly does) provide the ignition source for a fire or explosion.
-For others it is powder flow problem, combustible dust sticking to surfaces, mixing problem, sieving difficulties, thin film ‘cling’, damage to electronics and more.
+For others it is powder flow problem, dust sticking to surfaces, mixing problem, sieving difficulties, thin film ‘cling’, damage to electronics and more.
 It’s worth looking at why this is – and what can be done to ensure the risks and processing problems associated with static electricity are properly controlled, all year round.

 What’s going on here?

-Like most others, you will probably have experience small electrostatic shocks from your car door, elevator button or even stroking the family pet.
+Like most others, you probably have experienced small electrostatic shocks from your car door, elevator button or even stroking the family pet.
 You may also have observed that these occur more frequently when the weather is cold – or more correctly when the humidity in the air is low.
 This tends to happen mostly in winter because cold air cannot hold as much water vapor as it does in the summer.
 That’s physics for you.
 Indoor heated/ air-conditioned atmospheres can also produce lower levels of relative humidity, thus increased electrostatic hazards.

 Water vapor, surfaces and electrostatic problems